TheTechOddBug/lon-mirror/README.md

 ---

-Silent Failure Gate (offline demonstrator)
+Silent Failure Gate (Offline Demonstrator)

 The repository also contains a synthetic offline demonstrator for bounded routing logic: